wisq/steam-stalker/README.md

   * You must be able to reach `http://steamcommunity.com/id/<steam_id>/friends/`, so your Steam profile can't be private.
 4. Run `stalker.rb`.
 Put it in a cronjob or `runit` service or something.
 5. Go stalk your Steam friends!

+## Notes

+To avoid notifying you every time you run this, this tool writes to `last_seen.json` in the current directory.
+(If it can't write, it won't send a notification.)

+If you get JSON encoding errors, make sure your `LANG` environment variable is set to a Unicode-capable locale (ideally UTF-8).
+Some game names contain funny characters.